+Legal Documentation of Name and/or Gender Change

-To request a name change in any official student record, a student must complete a Name/Gender Designation Change Request Form, present legal documentation, and submit the required fee (\$500).
-The student must present the original legal document or a certified (i.e., notarized) copy with the original notary seal to the Registrar.
+The student or graduate must present the original legal document or a certified (i.e., notarized) copy with the original notary seal to the Registrar.
 Faxed copies of documents will not be accepted.
 Original documents will be copied for the official record and returned to the student.
 Documentation that constitutes proof of a legal name change is as follows: